nim-lang/Nim/doc/manual_experimental.md

   let myOtherOtherNone: Option[int] = none()
   ```

-This is achieved by performing a simple check to see if there is a generic binding
-that would be necessary at the given location.

-If that is the case, the unmapped generic parameters are mapped to the expected ones.
+This is achieved by reducing the types on the lhs and rhs until the *lhs* is left with only types such as `T`.
+While lhs and rhs are reduced together, this does *not* mean that the *rhs* will also only be left
+with a flat type `Z`, it may be of the form `MyType[Z]`.

+After the types have been reduced, the types `T` are bound to the types that are left on the rhs.

 If bindings *cannot be inferred*, compilation will fail and manual specification is required.